 When shopping for pellets, make sure they are formulated specifically for betta.
-Other, more generic pellets will have far more plant based content, fillers and ingredients that will not benefit your fish
+Other, more generic pellets will have far more plant based content, fillers and ingredients that will not benefit them.

 Here are our top 3 recommend betta fish pellets:

-New Life Spectrum Betta Formula 1mm Semi-Float Pet Food
+New Life Spectrum Betta Formula Semi-Float Pet Food

 New Life Spectrum is made in the USA, from all natural ingredients including mussels, krill, herring, and squid.